jcmarsh/Research_Notes/README.md

 asm_test is similar, but is all assembly code.

-grid_draw is a python program to draw (you guessed it) grids for use in Player Stage.
+grid_draw is a python program to draw (you guessed it) grids for use in Player\Stage.

+script_gen is a python script which creates a bash script to run Player\Stage experiments, plus the associated config files.

 Some test code my depend on Composite code, so will not work here.